 For example, I checked some flights from BWI (Baltimore) to LAS (Las Vegas) and they looked like this:

-The Wanna Get Aaway fare is significantly cheaper, so we opted for that.
-If, however, there were no Wanna Get Away fares then you might be put to a decision.
+The Wanna Get Away fare is obviously the cheapest, so we’d normally opt for that.
+If, however, there were no Wanna Get Away fares then you might be put to a decision because the difference between some of those flights is relatively small.

-On an Anytime fare you would earn 5757 points and on the Business Select you’d earn 7221, a difference of 1464 for only $28.
-That values the Rapid Reward points at 1.91 cents each, which is higher than most valuation estimates. (if you wanted to book the Wanna Get Away fare of $214 in points, it would cost you 14131 and values each point at 1.51 cents each)
+On the earlier Anytime fare (Flight #742) you would earn 5730 points and on the Business Select you’d earn 7476, a difference of 1746 for only $50.
+That values the Rapid Reward points at 2.86 cents each, which is higher than most valuation estimates.

-(Business Select also lets you board A1-15 and gives you a free drink and Fly By Priority Lane if you don’t already have it – just icing on the cake)
+(Business Select also lets you board A1-15 and gives additional perks, icing on the cake)

 How much is A-List and A-List Preferred Worth?